-Radiator Thermal Performance in a Power Transformer with Fans
+Radiator Thermal Performance with Fans (Validation)

 The present simulation validate the article “CFD Study on Thermal Performance of Radiators in a Power Transformer: Effect of Blowing Direction and Offset of Fans“.

 This product includes Mesh file and a Training Movie.

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.

 The present problem concerns the simulation of heat transfer and airflow around a radiator.
 The present simulation is based on the reference article”CFD Study on Thermal Performance of Radiators in a Power Transformer: Effect of Blowing Direction and Offset of Fans” using ANSYS Fluent software.
 Also, the results are compared and validated with the results of the reference paper.
 This radiator has three fans for transmitting airflow in the horizontal direction.

 This radiator consists of several rows of fins and aluminum plates that increase the heat transfer rate.
 Hot water flows through the upper and lower pipes of the radiator and its middle fins, which is not modeled; In fact, it is assumed that all the walls of the pipes and radiator fins have determined temperature at different points.
 Therefore, the temperature profile depends on the height of the radiator plates.
 To define this temperature profile, the TEMPERATURE boundary condition applying a UDF is used.